GrzegorzStary/Rent-It/README.md

 1. Setup AWS Account & S3 Bucket
 - Log in to your AWS account.
-- Create a new S3 Bucket → name it the same as your Heroku app (e.g., rent-it-static).
+- Create a new S3 Bucket → name it the same as your Heroku app for example rent-it-static.
 - Choose the AWS region closest to your location.
 - Block Public Access → uncheck "Block all public access".
 - Confirm that the bucket will be public (required for hosting static files).
-- Object Ownership → set to ACLs Enabled → Bucket owner preferred.
+- Object Ownership - set to ACLs Enabled - Bucket owner preferred.
 - In Properties tab, enable Static Website Hosting and set:
 ```
 Index document: index.html
 Error document: error.html
 ```
-- In Permissions → CORS configuration, paste the following:
+- In Permissions - CORS configuration, paste the following:

 ```json
 [